Doves Abandoned Nest

 Sure enough on another occasion when they were gone for a while, I peeked in again and saw that there were now 2 eggs.

-We went about our usual business…saying hello to the Mom & Dad every day (we would have lunch or dinner on the patio & I garden in the evening several times a week so they were quite used to us & we loved them being there).
+We went about our usual business… saying hello to the Mom and Dad every day (we would have lunch or dinner on the patio and I garden in the evening several times a week so they were quite used to us and we loved them being there).

-On Saturday evening I was doing some gardening & one of them was on the nest.
+On Saturday evening I was doing some gardening and one of them was on the nest.

-I came back from the other side of the yard & the nest was empty.
+I came back from the other side of the yard and the nest was empty.

-I saw the Mom or Dad up on the neighbors roof & so I stayed on the other side of the yard so she/he would go back to the nest.
+I saw the Mom or Dad up on the neighbor's roof and so I stayed on the other side of the yard so she/he would go back to the nest.

-Peeked out the window every now & then…2, 3, 4 hours went by & no Mom or Dad.
+Peeked out the window now and then… 2, 3, or 4 hours went by, and no Mom or Dad.

-I know there must be a reason for them to abandon the nest but I’m incredibly sad about it & rather confused as to why they would leave 2 eggs.
+I know there must be a reason for them to abandon the nest but I'm incredibly sad about it and rather confused as to why they would leave 2 eggs.

 If one of the parents was killed (there is a neighborhood cat that I’ve shooed out of the yard once in a while) would the other parent just abandon the nest?

-Don’t mean to sound ignorant…my hubby & I just got really attached to these 2 and their first set of little babies.
+Don't mean to sound ignorant… my hubby and I just got attached to these 2 and their first set of babies.

 The results were disastrous as we went out several times in one week to find a dead baby sparrow that had fallen (or been pushed?) from this 20 ft. high perch.

-Guess I’m just wondering if anyone could clue me in to our Mourning Dove situation & let me know why they would have left these 2 eggs after 19 days?
+Guess I'm just wondering if anyone could clue me into our Mourning Dove situation and let me know why they would have left these 2 eggs after 19 days.

 Thanks for this great site/forum – I’ve learned a great deal!